-Overall economic vacancy was 5.4% for December 2015 compared to 5.5% for September 2015 and 3.9% for December 2014.
-As part of the ongoing effort to drive rents throughout the portfolio, the vacancy rate on an annual basis is expected to be in the range of 3% to 4% once a property is stabilized.
+As part of the ongoing effort to drive rents throughout the portfolio, the vacancy rate on an annual basis is expected to be in the 4% range once a property is stabilized.
 Going forward, management believes that minor variations in economic vacancy will continue to occur from one quarter to another given the seasonal nature of rental activity.
 The rental growth objectives are being achieved as a direct result of: